Colorado Springs, Colorado

-Colorado Springs is a home rule municipality in and the county seat of El Paso County, Colorado, United States.
-It is the largest city in El Paso County, with a population of 478,961 at the 2020 United States Census, a 15.02% increase since 2010.
-Colorado Springs is the second-most populous city and the most extensive city in the state of Colorado, and the 40th-most populous city in the United States.
-It is the principal city of the Colorado Springs metropolitan area and the second-most prominent city of the Front Range Urban Corridor.
-It is located in east-central Colorado, on Fountain Creek, 70 mi south of Denver.
+Colorado Springs is the home rule city that is the county seat of and the most populous city in El Paso County, Colorado, United States.
+The city had a population of 478,961 at the 2020 census, a 15.02% increase since 2010.
+Colorado Springs is the second-most populous city and most extensive city in the state of Colorado, and the 40th-most-populous city in the United States.
+It is the principal city of the Colorado Springs metropolitan area, which had 755,105 residents in 2020, and the second-most prominent city of the Front Range Urban Corridor.
+It is located in east-central Colorado on Fountain Creek, 70 mi south of Denver.